k2view-academy/K2View-Academy/articles/15_web_services/16_rest_api_additions.md

 1. Create a **Token** and assign it to the user.
 If a built-in product Web Service is required, define the **Token** as **ABC** and the **User** as **Admin**.
 2. Create a **Role**, click **CREATE ROLE** > [**role_name**] > **Description** [**Role Description**].
 3. Assign the **Role** to a **Token**, click **ASSIGN ROLE** > [**ROLE]> to Token <'TOKEN'>**.
-4. Grant privilege's to the role, click **GRANT** > **Operation> ON <RESOURCE> TO > **ROLE**.
+4. Grant **Privilege's** to the role, click **GRANT** > **Operation> ON <RESOURCE> TO > ROLE**.

 [Click for more information about Web Services Authorization.](/articles/17_fabric_credentials/02_fabric_credentials_commands.md#web-services-authorization)

 ## Response Formats

-Supports JSON (default), XML and CSV formats for data returned in the body of the response.
+JSON (default), XML and CSV formats are supported for data returned in the body of the response.
 This applies to all HTTP methods that return a response body.
 The response format can be defined in several ways:
-- Making a request without specifying the response format will result in a default JSON format.
+- Making a request without specifying the response format, resulting in the default JSON format.
-- Using the reserved Format query string parameter in the URI when making a request.
+- Using the reserved format query string parameter in the URI when making a request.
 Set the format to XML by adding “format=xml” to the query string portion of the request (the key-value pair data after the “?”, in addition to any other query string parameters also in the URI.
 - Using the Format parameter in the HTTP request header.

 ## URL Encoding